-- B. Applicability of Policy and Guidelines - 1.
-The revised University promotion and tenure policy, AC23, became effective on July 1, 1975. - 2.
+B. Applicability of Policy and Guidelines

+- 1. The revised University promotion and tenure policy, AC23, became effective on July 1, 1975. - 2.
 The Administrative Guidelines are revised periodically to reflect recommendations of faculty committees and administrators for improving the effectiveness and efficiency of the review process. - a.
-Faculty members being reviewed for promotion or tenure are subject to the particular version of the Administrative Guidelines in effect at the time of the review. - C. Exceptions to the Guidelines - 1.
-Exceptions to the Guidelines require the approval of the Executive Vice President and Provost of the University. - 2.
+Faculty members being reviewed for promotion or tenure are subject to the particular version of the Administrative Guidelines in effect at the time of the review. - b.
+To the extent that there is substantial or material inconsistency between these administrative guidelines and guidelines at the academic unit level, the University's administrative guidelines will prevail.
+(BOLDED LAST YEAR)

+C. Exceptions to the Guidelines

+- 1. Exceptions to the Guidelines require the approval of the Executive Vice President and Provost of the University. - 2.
 In no case shall exceptions to the Guidelines alter the substantive rights granted under AC23. - 3.
 Requests for exceptions to the Guidelines shall be forwarded to the Executive Vice President and Provost by the dean, together with documentation to justify the exception being requested. - 4.
+Exceptions are approved for one review cycle only and must be resubmitted for subsequent review cycles if necessary.

+D. Terminology

-Exceptions are approved for one review cycle only and must be resubmitted for subsequent review cycles if necessary. - D. Terminology - 1.
-Throughout this document certain generic terms are used to refer to specific offices and administrators as follows:
+- 1. Throughout this document certain generic terms are used to refer to specific offices and administrators as follows: - a.

-- a.
 Campus review: Reviews by campuses in the University College and for faculty members at Abington College; Altoona College; Berks College; Harrisburg, The Capital College; Erie, The Behrend College; and the Great Valley School of Graduate Professional Studies who hold tenure in a college at University Park. - b.
 Campus chancellor review: Reviews by campus chancellors in the 14 campuses in the University College, and the campus chancellors at Abington College; Altoona College; Berks College; Harrisburg, The Capital College; Great Valley School of Graduate Professional Studies; and Erie, The Behrend College. - c.
 Department review: Reviews by department, division, and school review committees. - d.
-Department head review: Reviews by heads of departments and divisions and directors of schools in the academic colleges; the University Libraries; interdisciplinary and defense-related research units; the College of Medicine; the four-year colleges at other locations: Abington College; Altoona College; Berks College; Harrisburg, The Capital College; and Erie, The Behrend College. - e.
+Department head review: Reviews by heads of departments and divisions and directors of schools in the academic colleges; the University Libraries; the College of Medicine; the four-year colleges at other locations: Abington College; Altoona College; Berks College; Harrisburg, The Capital College; and Erie, The Behrend College. - e.
 College review: Reviews by college review committees or school review committees, as may be the case in the special mission campuses. - f.
-College dean review: Deans of the academic colleges, the dean of the University Libraries, the Senior Vice President for Research, Vice President for Commonwealth Campuses, and chancellors of the four-year colleges at other locations: Abington College; Altoona College; Berks College; Harrisburg, The Capital College; and Erie, The Behrend College. - 2.
-Where a specific officer is required to participate in the review process, that officer has been referred to specifically in this document. - E. Confidentiality in the Promotion and Tenure Process - 1.
-The overall promotion and tenure process allows for feedback to faculty candidates at appropriate times and through appropriate academic administrators (e.g., division and department heads, chief academic officers, and deans) as described by the Administrative Guidelines for AC23 (section V.I.1.).
+College dean review: Deans of the academic colleges, the dean of the University Libraries, Dean of the University College, and chancellors of the four-year colleges at other locations: Abington College; Altoona College; Berks College; Harrisburg, The Capital College; Erie; The Behrend College; and Great Valley School of Graduate Professional Studies. - 2.
+Where a specific officer is required to participate in the review process, that officer has been referred to specifically in this document.

+E. Confidentiality in the Promotion and Tenure Process

+1. The overall promotion and tenure process allows for feedback to faculty candidates at appropriate times and through appropriate academic administrators (e.g., division and department heads, chief academic officers, and deans) as described by the Administrative Guidelines for

+AC23 (section V.I.1.).
 "College deans shall be responsible for ensuring that all faculty members in their units are advised by the appropriate academic administrator of the general results of the evaluation of their performance."
 Based on these guidelines, faculty members may inspect and review their dossiers upon completion of the review process each year, except for the documents in the external assessment section which are required for promotion or tenure recommendations.